 If your landlord terminates your lease without your agreement, we recommend that you seek professional help, to make sure it has been done according to law.

-If you are having issues with your landlord, or have any other lease related problems, you can get your case assessed by DIGURA.
+If you are having issues with your landlord as a tenant, or have any other lease related problems, you can get your case assessed by DIGURA.
 The process is fast, risk-free and a 100% free!